TROISTROIS/Simple-Serverless-Coffee-Ordering-Application-with-REST-APIs/README.md

 # Simple-Serverless-Coffee-Ordering-Application-with-REST-APIs
 This project demonstrates AWS Serverless with decoupling.
+It invloves a simple e-commerce application where uses can order coffee using a browser on the shop's website that is hosted on S3.
+The orders will be forwarded through to a REST API  running on Amazon API Gateway.
+The API proxies the request to a lambda function which then places it on an SQS queue so that another lambda function can process these orders and place them in a DynamoDB table.